A therapy dog walking in a park with their owner - contact Dog Training Elite to talk to a professional therapy dog trainer in Greenville, SC!

 Anyone feeling lonely or isolated

-Therapy Dog Trainer in Greenville / Spartanburg, SC
+Therapy Dog Training in Greenville, SC

 What is a Therapy Dog?